The GumDrop iPad Case

 Now that you’ve invested in your iPad you don’t really want to spend another $100 (or more) on a case, right?
 But you want something that will actually protect your iPad, too!

-Our favorite is the GumDrop Case, which comes in at just $45 and really is nearly indestructible.
+Our favorite is the GumDrop Case, which is nearly indestructible.

 The GumDrop starts with a strong plastic casing that completely covers your iPad and a thick protector for the screen.
 You then pull the sturdy (but soft) rubbery outer jacket over the iPad to keep it snug and safe.
 Your iPad isn’t bulky (though it is bigger with the case on) and it’s still nice to look at, but now everything is covered up.
 Drop it, drool on it or smack it (with in reason, of course) and it’ll keep working like nothing happened.